 - The blue Consular Collection Slip issued at the passport appointment

-- The current Philippine passport (to be cancelled and returned to the passport owner)
+- The current Philippine passport (to be canceled and returned to the passport owner)

-- If new passport will be claimed by a proxy, original signed authorization letter and ID with signature from the passport owner.
-If the original signed letter is not presented, the new passport will NOT be released to the proxy
+- If the new passport will be claimed by a proxy, original signed authorization letter, and ID with a signature from the passport owner.
+If the original signed letter is not presented, the new passport will NOT be released to the proxy.

 The new passport can be claimed on a date later than the indicated availability date.

-Passports that are not claimed one year after delivery to the Embassy are destroyed, which is a requirement of Philippine law.
+However, passports that are not claimed one year after delivery to the Embassy are canceled and destroyed, which is a requirement of Philippine Passport law.